Jesús Gil: Political reputation

-Gil was infamous and controversial for his extreme social and political views, summed up in a unique brand of foulmouthed, low-brow populism punctuated by self-aggrandizing, homophobic, racist, xenophobic and otherwise derogatory remarks and, occasionally, by pre-democratic nostalgia.
+Gil was controversial for his social and political views, summed up in a brand of foulmouthed, low-brow populism punctuated by self-aggrandizing, homophobic, racist, xenophobic, and otherwise derogatory remarks and occasionally, by pre-democratic nostalgia.

 He publicly referred to former Spanish Socialist Workers' Party (PSOE) town councilor Isabel García Marcos as a "whore" during town council meetings and, on one occasion, dubbed journalist Carmen Rigalt as "la jinetera del periodismo" ('prostitute of journalism').

 The Málaga coastline, effectively under the area of economic and political influence of the Gil family, became a popular residence for British, Italian, and Russian gangsters while he was mayor, as well as a haven for former national socialists either awaiting or shirking extradition, such as Otto Remer and Léon Degrelle.
 At the same time, however, Gil instigated several crackdowns on drug users and prostitutes.
 He was involved in several criminal cases, including the so-called Caso de las camisetas and Caso Atlético.

 Crime rates and open manifestations of poverty decreased dramatically during the first years of his administration.
 The improvements included the beatings of delinquents and prostitutes, relocation of foreigners with low incomes, and handouts of money to homeless people in exchange for leaving town.
 The subsequent improvement in the lifestyle of a segment of the population was cited as a major reason for his re-election.